auroraaka/tgs/README.md

    ```bash
    python main.py
    ```
    Fitting results and figures will be saved in `fit/` and `figures/` directories, respectively.
+You can view an example in `data/`.